 \subsubsection{Obs-B}

-The number of missing members increases incrementally with binarity, from $38\%$ ($f=0.0$) to $47\%$ ($f=0.5$), and those absent are almost exclusively low- to intermediate- mass stars.
+The number of missing members increases incrementally with binarity, from $38\%$ ($f=0.0$) to $47\%$ ($f=0.5$), and those absent are almost exclusively low- to intermediate-mass stars.
 Again, clusters in a random spatial configuration have the same degree of incompleteness as fractal clusters with no binaries.

-The proportion of detected members found to be spatially clustered post-observation typically decreases by less than $10\%$- points from pre-observed levels.
-There are no large changes pre- and post- observation in either the general population’s index values, or those of members identified as spatially clustered, with their median value decreasing by $< 12.5\%$ and $< 6.9\%$ respectively, irrespective of binarity.
+The proportion of detected members found to be spatially clustered post-observation typically decreases by less than 10 percentage points from pre-observed levels.
+There are no large changes pre- and post-observation in either the general population’s index values or in those of members identified as spatially clustered, with their median value decreasing by $< 12.5\%$ and $< 6.9\%$, respectively, irrespective of binarity.
 The perceived spatial behaviour of cluster populations therefore remains largely unchanged despite significant incompleteness.
-How- ever, individual index’s of stars in spatial concentrations can change up to $100\%$ from their pre-observed to post-observed value.
-Therefore, when there is variable extinction across a cluster, the index should be used as a measure for trends in spatial behaviour within the population as a function of e.g. object class, age, mass (etc.), rather than comparisons of any two individual stars whose observed index values may have been affected to different degrees from their pre-observed values.
+However, individual indices of stars in spatial concentrations can change by up to $100\%$ from their pre-observed to post-observed value.
+Therefore, when there is variable extinction across a cluster, the index should be used as a measure for trends in spatial behaviour within the population as a function of object class, age, mass, for example, rather than comparisons of any two individual stars whose observed index values may have been affected to different degrees from their pre-observed values.

-No change in the perceived spatial behaviour of members pre- and post- observation in clusters with a random spatial configuration is found.
+No change in the perceived spatial behaviour of members pre- and post-observation in clusters with a random spatial configuration is found.